michaelkemp/aws-educate-test-2/README.md

 ## Part 2

-- For information on connectiong to an educate account and rolling out infrastucture with Terraform, see [aws-educate-test](https://github.com/michaelkemp/aws-educate-test)
+- For information on connecting to an educate account and rolling out infrastucture with Terraform, see the README file in [aws-educate-test](https://github.com/michaelkemp/aws-educate-test)
 - Infrastructure in this part does not collide with part 1.
 They can run together or separately.

 ## Simple Routing in AWS